KostasBzn/Udemy_Python_Small_Projects/README.md

 - A simple Python automation script that monitors Tesla stock price (or any other stock you wish) using the Alpha Vantage API.
 If the stock price changes by 5% or more (either up or down) compared to the previous trading day, it sends an email alert with the latest relevant news headlines pulled from the NewsAPI.

+### 14. **Stock News Notifier**

+- A simple Python script that tracks workouts using the Nutritionix API and saves them to a Google Sheet via Sheety API.

 ## How to Use

 1. Clone the repository